Santa Barbara County Home Owners

 Things have changed from the last generation; owning a home has become more difficult for working families.
 For example, in 1983 the median priced home in South County was four times the median family income, but in 2011 the median home price was 11 times the median income, creating a large “affordability gap” – the differential between current median home sale prices and the price that families can reasonably afford.

-In February 2017, only 21% of County households could afford the countywide median priced single-family home of $844,000, and South County home prices are even higher at $991,500.
+In Q4 of 2020, only 16% of County households could afford the countywide median priced single-family home of $985,000, and South County home prices are even higher at above $1.3 million (CA Association of Realtors).
 A major identified obstacle to homeownership is the lack of adequate down payment resources.
 A 2015 Coastal Housing Coalition (CHC) survey found that many local employees wish to put down roots in the community but are unable to afford to purchase a home.
 The CHC survey also found that lack of affordable housing was a primary concern of both employees and employers and negatively impacts the ability of local firms to retain high quality staff and expand operations.
 A significant number of firms indicated they might expand elsewhere or relocate outside our region entirely.
 These trends indicate severe community need and high demand for our loan product.

 As the affordability gap increases, more and more individuals and families pay more than 30% towards housing or can no longer afford to live in the community where they work, leading to excessive personal debt, anxiety, long commutes, more hours at work, and fewer hours with family and friends.
 In short, our workforce has been priced out of the communities they serve.